AbhinavSinghBhadouria/nebula-notes/README.md

 ### 3. Run the App

-1. Open `index.html` in your web browser
+1. Open `landing.html` in your web browser (or `index.html` to go directly to the app)
+2. Create an account or sign in
-2. Start creating and improving your notes!
+3. Start creating and improving your notes!

 ## How to Use 📝

+### Getting Started
+1. Visit the landing page (`landing.html`)
+2. Click "Get Started" to sign in or "Create Account" to register
+3. Fill in your details and create your account
+4. You'll be automatically logged in and redirected to the main app

 ### Creating Notes
 1. Enter a title in the "Note title" field
-2. Write your content in the "Write your note content here" textarea
+2. Write your content in the rich text editor
+3. Use the formatting toolbar for styling (bold, italic, colors, etc.)
-3. Click "Add Note" or press Ctrl+Enter
+4. Click "Add Note" or press Ctrl+Enter

 ### Editing Notes
 1. Click the "✏️ Edit" button on any note
 2. The note content will appear in the form above
-3. Make your changes
+3. Make your changes using the rich text editor
 4. Click "Update Note"

 ### Improving Notes with AI